imbrem/tekne.dev/src/routes/blog/building-inductive-ssa.md

 And already established that's isomorphic to SSA

-### Alternative Design: overloaded `br`

-- Closer to MLIR, maybe?
-- Much simpler to explain: `br` to a branch
-- _But_: more painful for expressing certain !FUN! rewrite rules
-- _Also_: actually, more painful to lower, too
-- And introduces spurious basic blocks jumping straight to control flow, very sad...

 ### Introducing a Term Language

 - Some cool optimizations we might like to do